EmergenceDeveloper/urgentcare-dental/content/blog/dental-bridge-cost-uk.md

 +++
-title = "Dental Bridge Cost UK: What You'll Actually Pay in 2025" description = "Private dental bridge costs in the UK range from £350 to £4,800.
+title = "Dental Bridge Cost UK: What You'll Actually Pay in [YEAR]" description = "Private dental bridge costs in the UK range from £350 to £4,800.
 UrgentCare Dental charges £595 per unit.
 Here's what determines the final price and how long bridges actually last." date = 2025-10-21 image = "/images/blog/dental-bridge-cost-uk.avif"